 NQC Advanced Diploma in Environment, Health & Safety Level 6

 EHS Officer / Inspector

-You will complete two months of work placement with ADVETI government and private industry partners, where you will be given the opportunity to apply your knowledge and skills.
-This is a great opportunity to make contacts with organisations and companies, many of our students have secured full-time employment as a result of successful work placements.
+The learner will complete two months of work placement with ADVETI government and private industry partners, where he will be given the opportunity to apply their knowledge and skills.
+This is a great opportunity to make contacts with organizations and companies, many of our students have secured full-time employment as a result of successful work placements.

 - Understand, implement and review programs and policies to minimize potential environmental and occupational risks to health and safety.

 - Preparing and implementing plans and strategies for the safe, economic and suitable disposal of commercial, industrial, medical and household wastes.

 - Supporting and monitoring prevention programs and strategies for communicable diseases, food safety, waste water treatment and disposal systems, recreation and domestic water quality, contaminated and hazardous substances.